 - 8 members appointed by the President (including the UPC Chair and Vice-Chair)

-- Faculty Senate Chairperson or designee
+- University Senate Chairperson or designee

 - 3 student representatives (one undergraduate, one graduate, one part-time student)